-- Land Degradation: Land degradation is defined as the reduction in soil capacity to produce in terms of quality, quantity goods and services. - Land slides- The hill slopes are prone to land slides, landslips, rockslides etc. These hazardous features have reduced the overall progress of the region as they obstruct the roads, communication media and water flow. - Soil erosion:
+- Land slides- The hill slopes are prone to land slides, landslips, rockslides etc. These hazardous features have reduced the overall progress of the region as they obstruct the roads, communication media and water flow. - Soil erosion:

 ROLE OF INDIVIDUAL IN CONSERVATION OF NATURAL RESOURCES: